-The Lord Howe Island Commonwealth Marine Reserve surrounds the NSW Lord Howe Island Marine Park and extends further seaward to 12 nautical miles.
+The Lord Howe Marine Park surrounds the NSW Lord Howe Island Marine Park and extends further seaward encompassing Elizabeth and Middleton reefs to the north.

 The NSW Department of Primary Industries manages the reserve on a day-to-day basis for the Australian Government.

 The combined State and Commonwealth marine parks are the largest marine protected area off the NSW coast.

 Lord Howe Island is a narrow volcanic strip surrounded by several small, environmentally sensitive islets.
 The island is a remnant of a long-extinct shield volcano, dating back millions of years.

 The marine environment is internationally significant and features the world's southern-most coral reef.

 The waters – a unique mix of warm tropical and cool temperate ocean currents – are home to over 500 fish species, more than 90 coral species and countless other marine species, many only found in the immediate area.